 "Well, Trunks," Vegeta grinned an evil looking and sly grin.
 "I hope you last me longer than the others."

 Trunks gasped as another bucket of ice cold water was dumped over his head.
 He was going to get hypothermia before he was cleaned off.
 One of the paid workers grabbed his bare arm, and ran a rough sponge over it while another gave his back and leg the same treatment.
-One more was snipping away at his hair, cleaning it to look presentable.
-Trunks had kept it short, but cutting it with a knife tended to leave it choppy and jagged.
-He growled a bit as they felt like they were going to scrub his skin clean off.
+One more was snipping away at his hair, shearing it down nearly to his scalp, leaving only a fine layer of his hair visible.
+Trunks didn't exactly mind, he had always kept it short with whatever tools were available, but something about having it taken down so far left him feeling vulnerable.
+Then again, between that and them trying to scrub his skin clear from his bones, maybe that was the idea.
 Suddenly the bald man from earlier stepped through the curtain.
 Trunks turned his head to look at him, and his face flushed with indignity.
 Although it was not the first time an owner, or an owner's coworker had come in and seen him without clothes, but it still managed to piss him off.

 "Prince Vegeta won't wait all day, is he done yet?"
 He asked, scowling.